 Born and raised in Canada, Scott Jaeger served his apprenticeship under Canadian iconic chef Bruno Marti.
 After leaving La Belle Auberge, he held kitchen positions in Switzerland, England, France and Australia.
 He and his wife Stephanie opened the Pear Tree Restaurant in late 1997, voted best new restaurant by the BCRFA and Vancouver magazine, also receiving Restaurateur of the Year 1998 from the BCRFA.
 Rated top over all in Zagat 2012/2013, Scott continues to strive for consistent quality serving Canada’s finest ingredients in a contemporary style.
 In 2007 Scott had the honour of representing Canada at the Bocuse d’Or in Lyon, France and in 2008 as a member of the Canadian National Culinary team, earning four gold medals in Erfurt, Germany.
 He was voted Chef of the Year in 2007 from Vancouver Magazine, the Georgia Straight and BC Chefs Association, and was inducted into the Restaurant Hall of Fame in 2009.
 Scott is also actively involved with The BC Chefs Table Society board as well as holding the position of Vice Conseiller Culinare with the Vancouver Chaîne des Rôtisseurs.
-Currently he is preparing to represent Canada in Dubai World Hospitality Championships.

 Robert Belcham was recognized as one of Vancouver’s leading chefs when he was awarded Chef of the Year at the 2009 Vancouver Magazine Restaurant Awards.
 Credited by judges as producing “some of the best food this city has seen,” he wins high praise from his peers, the industry and his guests.
 As a young chef, he received the opportunity of a lifetime when Chef Thomas Keller offered him a Chef de Partie position at the world renowned French Laundry.
 In 2002, Robert came back to BC to C restaurant, where he rose to the challenge of running one of the country’s finest seafood restaurants.
 Later, Chef Belcham worked as Chef Consultant at Nu.
 Robert has since opened a string of his own highly regarded restaurants.
-His first, the award winning Fuel Restaurant in 2007—which rebranded as Refuel Restaurant & Bar in December 2009—and opened his second venture, Campagnolo Restaurant in 2008, followed by Campagnolo ROMA in 2011 and Fat Dragon Bar-B-Q in 2012.
+His first, the award winning Fuel Restaurant in 2007—which rebranded as Refuel Restaurant & Bar in December 2009—and opened his second venture, Campagnolo Restaurant in 2008, followed by Campagnolo ROMA in 2011.
 Robert continues to source quality regional products and animals from organic and free-run farms, and has created a line of house made charcuterie products called “The Cure”.

 Secretary & Executive Director - Céline Turenne